PacktPublishing/DP-203-Azure-Data-Engineer-Associate-Certification-Guide-Second-Edition/Practical Exercises/Activity 3/Process-Real-Time-Data-Using-Stream-Analytics.md

 ```

 7. Refresh the file to see the full set of results that were produced.
-8. Return to the Stream Analytics Job; At the top of the Stream Analytics job page, use the **Stop** button to stop the job.
+8. Return to the Stream Analytics Job; At the top of the Stream Analytics job page, use the **Stop** button to stop the streaming job.